-From the first moment, we have been excited by this opportunity to raise awareness of the impact of parental incarceration and reach people who may not have thought about it before.
+From the outset, we were excited by the opportunity to raise awareness of the impact of parental incarceration and reach audiences who may not have previously engaged with this issue.

-Children of prisoners are the invisible victims of crime and suffer stigma, disadvantage and the trauma of separation yet receive no formal support.
+Children with a parent in custody are often the invisible victims of crime, experiencing stigma, disadvantage and the trauma of separation — yet they receive little formal support.

-The artwork was launched on Monday, the 19th Ma,y and the event included an insightful panel discussion with SHINE for Kids National Practice Manager Moana Wati, Catherine Flynn (Med), Stevie Wright of SNAICC – National Voice for our Children, lawyer and social justice advocate Vincent Shin and Ralph Gotlib, Principal at Bindjiroo Yaluk Community School.
+The artwork was launched on Monday 19 May, alongside a thought-provoking panel discussion featuring SHINE for Kids National Practice Manager Moana Wati; Associate Professor Catherine Flynn from Monash University; Stevie Wright from SNAICC – National Voice for Our Children; lawyer and social justice advocate Vincent Shin; and Ralph Gotlib, Principal of Bindjiroo Yaluk Community School.

-The packed event was attended by locals, like-minded organisations, supporters and politicians and was a great success!
+The event was well attended by local community members, sector partners, supporters and policymakers, and was a great success.

 Learn more here.